-The Colocated Temporary Small Animal Sheltering Plan is a component of the [insert name of Jurisdiction Having Authority (AHJ)] disaster response plan.
-This plan provides comprehensive guidance and procedures for establishing and operating a Colocated Temporary Small Animal Shelter (CO-TSAS).
+The Co-located Temporary Small Animal Sheltering Plan is a component of the [insert name of Jurisdiction Having Authority (AHJ)] disaster response plan.
+This plan provides comprehensive guidance and procedures for establishing and operating a Co-located Temporary Small Animal Shelter (CO-TSAS).
 This plan is in accordance with the Pets Evacuation and Transportation Standards Act of 2006, which requires local jurisdictions to incorporate pets into disaster preparedness and response plans at the local level.

-This plan is divided into a base plan and several Appendixes and Supplements that provide guidance to Community/County Animal Response Teams (CARTs) or other authorized agencies for the evacuation and sheltering of household pets and other companion animals.
-In this Plan the term "CART" is used to broadly describe authorized animal disaster sheltering management/staff and volunteers.
+This plan is divided into a base plan and several Appendixes and Supplements that provide guidance to Community/County Animal Response Team (CART) or for the evacuation and sheltering of household pets and other companion animals.
+In this Plan the term "CART" is used to describe authorized animal disaster sheltering management/staff and volunteers.